Juan-Jones/blogsphere/content/blog/best-affiliate-programs-online.md

 ### Bluehost

-Associates engaged in the Bluehost afiliate marketing program promote a reliable web hosting service, using referral links and promotional strategies to earn commissions by assisting individuals and businesses in establishing their online presence through web hosting solutions.
+Associates engaged in the Bluehost affiliate marketing program promote a reliable web hosting service, using referral links and promotional strategies to earn commissions by assisting individuals and businesses in establishing their online presence through web hosting solutions.

 - Payment Threshold: $100,
 - Methods of Payment: PayPal, bank transfer,